 Seeming as how my divorce was still one of those objects in the side view mirror that was closer than they appear, I wasn’t sure if I wanted to be counted in Hookup City’s next census report.
 But connection sounded nice.
 Finding someone in the same situation, with the same interests…and yes, at the risk of not sounding like Sensitive Man Bun Guy, sexual connection had a nice ring to it, too.

 For many, Tinder has the same mystical enticement you feel when you’re standing in front of the buffet at the Golden Corral following a ten-day cleanse.
 It’s all you can freaking eat, and it’s right there in front of you.
 How awesome is that?

 Well, not so awesome, as it turns out.
 After five days on the app, I blasted my profile into electron oblivion, wishing I could somehow give my frontal lobe a colonic.
-Here then are the Four Reasons Why Tinder Made My Skin Crawl:
+Here are the 4 Reasons Why Tinder Made My Skin Crawl:

 Me: Hi!
 How’s it going?